sopel-irc/sopel.chat/_usage/system-requirements.md

 order: -9999
 ---

-Sopel is designed to run on Linux with Python 2.7 or 3.3+.
-It should probably work in other POSIX-compliant OSes, and seems to more-or-less work on Windows.
+Sopel is designed to run with Python 2.7 or 3.3+. (**Note:** The next major version, Sopel 8, will require Python 3.6+.)

+While all development and "official" tests run on Linux, Sopel should probably work in other POSIX-compliant OSes, and seems to more-or-less work on Windows.

 Sopel itself has few external dependencies, besides Python.
 There are a couple, though: